Anyang Henan, China Travel Guide

 Routine vaccinations are standard.
 Consult a travel health professional for specific recommendations.

-The official currency of China is the Chinese Yuan (CNY), also known as Renminbi (RMB).
+The official currency of China is the Chinese Yuan (CNY), referred to as Renminbi (RMB).
 Its symbol is ¥.
 You can exchange foreign currency at main financial institutions or international hotels.
 China operates largely as a cashless society, with WeChat Pay and Alipay as the dominant mobile payment platforms.
 Setting up these mobile apps with a foreign a credit card is now easier, although some limitations may occur.
 A Currency converter app is a good addition for quickly understanding spending in your home currency.

 ~$28-56 (¥200-400) - Hostel, street food, public transport.